MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Skype for Business data is usually prompt.
 However, in rare instances, users can experience delays of from two to four days.
 User actions completed on a Friday might not be included in MyAnalytics computations that are executed the following Monday.
 In such cases, non-working time, which includes Teams data, is updated later.
 Similarly, certain meetings might be marked as "Late start" after a day or two, or a digest email sent on a Monday or Tuesday, might not immediately include the data.
 In all such cases, the metrics are updated as soon as the data is updated.

 #### Q7.
-Which features are not available if I have the “Insights by MyAnalytics” plan only?
+Which MyAnalytics features are _not_ available to users who have the "Insights by MyAnalytics" plan?

  * The dashboard button will not appear until the dashboard becomes available to E3/E1 users, to take place later in 2019.
- * The cards that show email read statistics are also not available.
+ * The cards that show email read statistics are not available.
 This capability is available to E5 users only.

+   > [!Note]
+   > All MyAnalytics features are available to users who have MyAnalytics (Full) plan.